collingreen/djeroku/deployment_example.md

 You may also need to run database creation or migration scripts, and you may need to collect your static assets
 (`heroku run python manage.py <commands> --app yourapp-staging`).
-You can also just use the djeroku fabric file again which wraps all of those up into one
+You can also just use the djeroku.py script again which wraps all of those up into one
 command:

-`fab deploy_staging`
+`python djeroku.py deploy staging`

 That's it!
 Heroku will churn away and crunch our commit into a working 'app slug' and turn our new staging app on.